-In addition, programs like the VNA of Care New England offer a wide range of in-home services to help seniors, including:
+In addition, programs like the VNA of Care New England offer:

-- Transportation with some certified nursing assistants for shopping and appointments
+- Transportation with certified nursing assistants for shopping and appointments

 These services are invaluable to many families.
 According to one daughter of a patient, "Having the CNAs care for Mom gives us such peace of mind.
 Because the same CNAs care for her each day, they know what to expect and can tell if something is wrong with her."